thompsonlabs/taskmaster/README.md

 # taskmaster
-A robust, concurrent Thread/Task Pool library for Go
+A robust, flexible (goroutine based) Thread Pool for Go based on the worker-thread model present in other high-level vlanguages like C# and Java.